vlstill/presentations/dacse_2016/pres.md

 ## Parallel Programs

-Pallel programs are much harder to think about and debug
+parallel programs are much harder to think about and debug

 *   the timing of the execution can influence results
-    *   *two therads writting to the same memory loacation*
+    *   *two threads writing to the same memory location*

 *   results for the same input can differ
 *   some results can be much less probable